Sardelka9515/scripthookvdotnetcore/README.md

 - No dynamic assembly loading and code execution, executing code on the fly with console is thus impossible
 - Only scripts from the same module are visible to each other, see [cross-module comunication](https://github.com/Sardelka9515/scripthookvdotnetcore/master/README.md#cross-module-communication)
 - Longer compile time and larger binary size
-- No fail-safe script abortion, the game will hang if you block the main thread
+- ~~No fail-safe script abortion, the game will hang if you block the main thread~~ starting with 1.1, dedicated script thread was reintroduced
 - C# is the only language the source generator supports as for now, support for VB might be added in the future

 ## Cross-module communication